saytaM12/robotsV2/README.md

 - **🔄 Rotate**: Use this option to manually rotate the robot to a desired direction.
 .
 - **🤖/🕹 Set robot player status**: Toggle between `Autonomous` and `Player controlled` modes.
-    - **🤖 Autonomous**: The robot will automaticaly move forward until it detects a wall, then it will turn.
+    - **🤖 Autonomous**: The robot will automatically move forward until it detects a wall, then it will turn.
     - **🕹 Player controlled**: You can choose between two players for manual control:
       - **🎮 Player 1**: Use arrow keys (Up, Down, Left, Right) for movement.
       - **🎮 Player 2**: Use W, S, A, D keys for movement.